 The Enhancements for this army lean into the board control theme of the detachment, helping seize and maintain your positions, or get the most out of units on a roaring rampage.

 - Mandulian Reliquary (20 pts): This gives the bearer +3OC while they’re not Battle-shocked.
 It can go on any Grey Knights Character, and the obvious use here is sticking it on a Grand Master Dreadknight, as OC7 on one of those is fairly spicy, as going above five means you outclass the vast majority of other Vehicles/Monsters, and non-Battleline MSUs.
-Alternatively, you can push the OC of a Brotherhood Terminator MSU with a Character to a truly silly 20, which is impressive for six models but also probably closer to funny rather than good, since the difference between 17 and 20 isn’t going to matter that option.
+Alternatively, you can push the OC of a Brotherhood Terminator MSU with a Character to a truly silly 20, which is impressive for six models but also probably closer to funny rather than good, since the difference between 17 and 20 isn’t going to matter that much.
 Just put it on a Dreadknight.

 - Paragon of Sanctity (10 pts): Once per battle, at the start of a phase you can pick a visible friendly unit within 18”, and count them as within your Hallowed Ground for that phase.
 This feels like something you almost always want to squeeze in – the floor of it is upgrading a unit to full hit re-rolls once per game, which is worth 10pts, and it also opens up the option of guaranteeing that one of your Stratagems pops off at full power.